Asia-Pacific Center for Security Studies: History

 The first 12-week Executive Course began in September 1996 with 23 fellows from 12 countries.
 A total of ten executive courses and two senior executive courses were conducted at the Waikiki Trade Center.

 In June, 2000, APCSS moved into its present home at Fort DeRussy.
 Formerly the home of the 9th Army Reserve Command, buildings were refurbished to house the center.
 An existing warehouse was converted into an auditorium and classroom and office spaces.

 On August 23, 2000, the building was officially dedicated, with more than 300 VIPs and special guests in attendance.
 Speakers included: Senator Inouye, Admiral Dennis C. Blair Commander USPACOM, William Perry, former Secretary of Defense and Lt.
 Gen. H.C.
 Stackpole (USMC RET) APCSS president.

 In September 2015, APCSS celebrated its 20th anniversary and officially changed its name from the Asia-Pacific Center for Security Studies to the Daniel K. Inouye Asia-Pacific Center for Security Studies.

-Current

-Today the Center is made up of 128 staff and faculty and is composed of civilians and active duty military, which are drawn from all branches of the U.S. Armed Forces.
-The multi-cultural diversity of the Center’s student body is replicated by its international staff and faculty.